When the Race Has Been Run

 With our God nothing shall be impossible (Luke 1:37), and He promises restoration for His people.
 In the book of Joel, after Israel had heeded God’s call to forsake their sinful ways and return to Him, He promised to bless them, saying that He would repay them for the years of their lives that the devouring locusts had eaten (Joel 2:12-13, 18-27).

-Now Is Our Time of Grief
+Now is Our Time of Grief…

 Though now is our time of grief as we share in the sufferings of Christ according to God’s will for our lives, we are not left without help and comfort.
 Paul encouraged us when he wrote: “For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.”
 (2 Corinthians 1:5).
 Through Christ, the living Word of God, we have been given many promises of God’s mercy, help, and provision for our lives as recorded in the Scriptures.
 We have also been promised the grace and strength of Christ, which will be given to us in a measure sufficient to sustain us in our weakness and need (2 Corinthians 12:9-10, Philippians 4:13).